Recently published volumes

-Editors: Chris Chantler, Federico Boscherini and Bruce BunkerClose to 90% of the articles we have commissioned have now been received, and a large proportion of these have been reviewed and accepted.
+Editors: Chris Chantler, Federico Boscherini and Bruce BunkerNearly all of the articles we have commissioned have now been received, and a large proportion of these have been reviewed and accepted.
 The quality of the articles is excellent, with much significant new material not available elsewhere.
-It is planned to start publishing accepted and technically edited articles online in advance of production of the complete volume.
+Accepted and technically edited articles are now being published online as early view chapters in advance of production of the complete volume.

 These pages are maintained by the Commission Last updated: 11 Feb 2021